‘A Law Unto Themselves’

 In 1841, Mary Ann Darlow (nee Lee), was living with her mother, and three oldest children William 4, Ann 2, and Thomas 4 months. (more of Mary Ann later).
 Thomas was not with her, although they had married on 31st December 1835 in Long Buckby.

-Thomas Darlow was born on 9th September 1815, and baptised 25th December to Joshua and Mary Darlow in Long Buckby Northamptonshire.
+Thomas Darlow was born on 9th September 1815, and baptised 25th December to Joshua and Mary Darlow (Capel), in Long Buckby Northamptonshire.

 It was round about this point in our researches, early (2000’s), that we got as far as we could with the resources available at the time.
-But then we made contact with a researcher, a distant relative, who also knew an British relative and researcher.
+But then we made contact with a researcher, a distant relative, who also knew a British relative and researcher.
 They had spent years investigating the lives of this Darlow family, which proved in cases, to be living at the edge of, or beyond the laws of the land.

 Much of the information from now on comes from these researchers, although delving further into the ‘Lee’ family, is my own work.